Tax Implications When Tutoring As A Freelancer

 If this is your first time filing for Self Assessment, then you will need to register by the 5th October in order to be able to submit.
 You then have until 31st January to file your Self Assessment tax return online.

 You will also need to pay any tax you owe for the previous tax year (balancing payment) and your first payment on account by 31st January.
 You may need to make a second payment on account by 31st July too.
-Please be aware that the government has introduced a 12-month extension for deferred July 2020 payments and those due in January 2021.

 Should you fail to meet these deadlines, HMRC may penalise you.
 So try to file your Self Assessment tax return earlier if possible to allow yourself enough time.